-Grace isn't a blank check given to whomsoever desires it, but rather it is given by GOD so as to accomplish HIS purposes.
-In the eleventh chapter of ROMANS Paul writes that "...because of unbelief they [Israel] were broken off, and thou [the Gentiles] standest by faith".
+Grace isn't a blank check given to whomsoever desires it, but rather grace is given by GOD so as to accomplish HIS purposes.
+In the eleventh chapter of ROMANS Paul states that "...because of unbelief they [Israel] were broken off, and thou [the Gentiles] standest by faith".
 By not believing the doctrine, reproof and correction (which of course means they had no faith), Israel frustrated GOD's grace and therefore eventually restrained its flow unto them.
 Many of the Gentiles however were by grace grafted into the tree because of their faith.

-Paul wrote that "Whatsoever is not of faith is sin" (ROMANS 14:23), and so the psalmist wrote "Thy word have I hid in mine heart, that I might not sin against thee" (PSALM 119:11).
+Paul also stated that "Whatsoever is not of faith is sin" (ROMANS 14:23), and the psalmist likewise wrote "Thy word have I hid in mine heart, that I might not sin against thee" (PSALM 119:11).
 Faith cleanses our hearts of sin by doctrine, reproof and correction.
 This "word of faith" must be in our hearts to be effectual (ROMANS 10:8).
 Indeed, hearing the word is how faith establishes our obedience to the truth (ROMANS 10:17).
 It's all cyclical.
 Grace is GOD offering HIS word to be believed.
 Faith is hearing and then believing it, which places us in a position to receive more grace which is to hear more doctrine, reproof and correction.

 As such, let us not imagine ourselves to have earned a place upon some heavenly cloud.
 Let's not think ourselves to be higher or more important than others.
 Regardless of how faithful we are to the potter's wheel, it is still all by grace.
-It is as GOD decides to deal it.
+It is only as GOD decides to deal it.